MicrosoftDocs/data-api-builder-docs/data-api-builder/reference-configuration.md

 **REQUIRED**: ❌ No

-An optional section of extra key-value parameters to explicitly configure mappings between database object fields and exposed names (or aliases).
-The exposed names apply to both GraphQL and REST endpoints.
+The `mappings` section enables configuring aliases, or exposed names, for database object fields.
+The configured exposed names apply to both the GraphQL and REST endpoints.

 > [!IMPORTANT]
 > For entities with GraphQL enabled, the configured exposed name must meet GraphQL naming requirements.
 For more information, see [GraphQL names specification](https://spec.graphql.org/October2021/#sec-Names).